rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

         db.close();
     }

-You can execute a series of SQL statements in a single method call by using `Database.executeBatchSql` method.
+Use the `Database.executeBatchSql` to execute a series of SQL statements in a single method call:

     :::javascript
     db.executeBatchSql("UPDATE User set valid=0; Update Account set active=0");